 This 30 hour on-line General Industry outreach program is a comprehensive safety program designed for persons involved in industries such as; health care, manufacturing, warehousing/ distribution and retail.
 This program is recommended for supervisors or anyone with safety responsibilities, or as an orientation to occupational safety and health for workers.
 At the successful completion of this course you will be provided with an OSHA 30 Hour General Industry card.

-The Production Technician curriculum is an 120-contact hour non-credit course which provides the foundational knowledge and skill sets applicable to entry-level production technician jobs in the manufacturing industry.
+The Production Technician curriculum is a 120-contact hour non-credit course which provides the foundational knowledge and skill sets applicable to entry-level production technician jobs in the manufacturing industry.
 Successful completion of the course prepares students to sit for the four Manufacturing Skill Standards Council (MSSC) Production Technician certification assessments.
 The following topics are covered: Production & Processes, Maintenance Awareness, Quality Assurance and Safety Awareness.
 Successful completion of the MSSC Production Technician certification examination will articulate to 15 semester credit hours for the Engineering Technologies A.S. degree in the state of Florida.

 Surface Mount Technician